 a.
 Reject the application as unjustified and uphold the decision to award the degree;

 b.
 Accept the application as justified and cancel the decision to award the degree.

 a.
-Permit a repeat defence of the doctoral dissertation;
+Permit a repeat defence of the doctoral thesis;

 b.
-Permit submission of a new doctoral dissertation;
+Permit submission of a new doctoral thesis;

 c.
 Permanently revoke the candidate’s right to apply for a degree at the Academy.

 Approved at EAMT Council meeting of 14.01.2004 (minutes No. 5 p.
 1), amendments approved 29.09.2004, 10.01.2007, 19.03.2014, 09.12.2015, 20.09.2017.